verhas/javageci/DOCUGEN.md

 explanation.
 In this case, numbering comes after the deletion of certain lines.
 A different code sample, however, needs to number the lines first and then delete the lines that we do not want in the documentation.
-That way the numbering follows the numbering of the original lines in the code sample and it clearly shows in the documentation that some of the lines were deleted.
+That way the deletion follows the numbering of the original lines in the code sample and it clearly shows in the documentation that some of the lines were deleted.

-The ordering of the execution of the generators is generally up to the framework, but generators can decide in which phase they want to run.
+The ordering of the execution of the generators is generally up to the framework and it is not guaranteed, but generators can decide in which phase they want to run.
-The framework executes the generators in multiple phases many times and it consults each generator in each phase whether it needs execution that phase or not.
+The framework executes the generators in multiple phases many times and it consults each generator in each phase whether it needs execution in that phase or not.

 Snippet handling generators need execution only in a single phase and